ldandrade/explore-iot-operations/README.md

 ## Getting Started

-1. Use this GitHub codespace to explore Azure IoT Operations in your browser without installing anything on your local machine.
+Use this GitHub codespace to explore Azure IoT Operations in your browser without installing anything on your local machine.

    [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/ldandrade/explore-iot-operations?quickstart=1)

-1. (Optional) Enter your Azure details to store them as environment variables inside the codespace.
+(Optional) Enter your Azure details to store them as environment variables inside the codespace.

+### Azure IoT Operations Setup

 1. **Important**: Open the codespace in VS Code Desktop with **Ctrl/Cmd + Shift + P** > **Codespaces: Open in VS Code Desktop**.
 This is required to login to Azure CLI properly.